-The Qualifying Exam Committee will submit a recommendation to the Graduate Committee that the student either Pass or Fail the Qualifying Exam.
+The Qualifying Exam Committee will submit a recommendation to the Graduate Committee that the student's performance is either 'satisfactory' or 'unsatisfactory'.

-A decision of Pass means the committee feels that the student's preparation is adequate such that, if suggested additional coursework and mentoring is completed, the student will be able to be successful in independent dissertation-level research.
-If the committee recommends the student Pass, they should also prepare a proposed study and mentoring plan to address any identified areas of weakness or insufficient preparation.
+A decision of 'satisfactory' means the committee feels that the student's preparation and progress is adequate such that the student will be able to be successful in independent dissertation-level research.
+Even if the committee determines that the student is 'satisfactory', it is expected they will prepare constructive feedback and guidance on the proposed research, including recommended courses or mentoring plan to address any identified areas of weakness or additional preparation needed.

+A decision of 'unsatisfactory' means that the committee feels that the student's present areas of weakness and/or insufficient preparation are significant enough to prevent the student from successfully achieving programmatic milestones necessary to demonstrate and complete independent dissertation-level research.
+In some cases, the Committee will consider that these deficiencies cannot be sufficiently corrected within the timeframe set by the Graduate Program for accomplishing remaining degree milestones and will recommend dismissal from the program.
+In other cases, the Committee may consider that deficiencies may be corrected if an adequate Study and Mentoring Plan is completed in a certain time frame, likely 3 to 6 months, where the student will need to show sufficient improvement to the committee to remain in the program.
 This plan shall be submitted to the Graduate Director using the Study and Mentoring Plan form within one week of the completion of the oral examination.

-A decision of Fail means that the committee feels that the student's present areas of weakness and insufficient preparation are significant enough to prevent the student from successfully achieving programmatic milestones necessary to demonstrate and complete independent dissertation-level research, and that these deficiencies cannot be corrected within the timeframe set by the Graduate Program for accomplishing these milestones.

-All recommendations by the examination committees will be reviewed and voted upon by the Graduate Committee.
-The Graduate Director or Graduate Academic Advisor will communicate the approved decision to the student and their (co-)advisor(s) and will provide and retain a written copy of the study and mentoring plan.
+All recommendations by the committees will be reviewed by the Graduate Director and Graduate Committee.
+The Graduate Director or Graduate Program Advisor will communicate the approved decision to the student and their faculty advisor and will provide and retain a written copy of the Study and Mentoring Plan.

-Progress made on the study and mentoring plan shall be documented on subsequent Annual Progress Reports, or earlier if specified in the plan.
-Inadequate progress in the study and mentoring plan recommended by the committee may be grounds for dis-enrollment from the PhD program.
-If the student Fails, he/she will be dis-enrolled from the PhD program, but may continue in the MS program if they meet all necessary requirements.
+Progress made on the Study and Mentoring Plan shall be documented on subsequent Annual Progress Reports, or earlier if specified in the plan.
+Inadequate progress in the Study and Mentoring Plan recommended by the committee may be grounds for dismissal from the PhD program.
+If the student is recommend for dismissal from the PhD program, they may continue in the MS program if they meet all necessary requirements.